Bushi (region): Geographical extent

-Historically, the concept of Bushi has been subject to varying interpretations, with earlier literature often limiting it to a narrow political definition.
-In many prior publications, the territorial extent of Bushi was confined to the chiefdoms of Kabare and Ngweshe, thus excluding other neighboring chiefdoms such as Kaziba, Luhwindja, Burhinyi, Nindja, and Kalonge, which were either treated as peripheral or merely affiliated entities.
-This restricted definition has led to widespread confusion, particularly among external observers and scholars unfamiliar with the region's complex history.
+Historically, Bushi has been interpreted in different ways, with earlier literature often limiting it to a narrow political definition.
+In many publications, the territorial extent of Bushi was confined to the chiefdoms of Kabare and Ngweshe, thus excluding other neighboring chiefdoms such as Kaziba, Luhwindja, Burhinyi, Nindja, and Kalonge, which were either treated as peripheral or affiliated.
+This restricted definition has caused confusion, especially among outsiders unfamiliar with the region.
 For instance, historian Jacques Marissal asserted that Bushi extended only from the Bahunde in the north to the Bishugi in the south and was bounded to the west by the equatorial forest.
-He noted that, around 1880, Bushi consisted of several small kingdoms, originally seven, but had since been reduced to four principal polities: Nabushi, Ngweshe, Katana (Karhano), and Karhongo.
-Similarly, Bernard Jean René Lugan acknowledged the ambiguity surrounding the region's territorial definition, accentuating that the geographic extent of Bushi remains contested.
+Around 1880, Bushi originally consisted of seven kingdoms but by 1880 had been reduced to four: Nabushi, Ngweshe, Katana (Karhano), and Karhongo.
+Bernard Jean René Lugan likewise argued that the geographic extent of Bushi remains contested.